kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/encrypt-data.md

    need to delete all the resources were encrypted under the lost key, and workloads may not operate as expected during the time that at-rest encryption is broken.
-1. Make the new key the first entry in the `keys` array so that it is used for encryption-at-rest for new config
+1. Make the new key the first entry in the `keys` array so that it is used for encryption-at-rest for new writes
 1. Restart all `kube-apiserver` processes to ensure each control plane host now encrypts using the new key
 1. As a privileged user, run `kubectl get secrets --all-namespaces -o json | kubectl replace -f -` to encrypt all existing Secrets with the new key
 1. After you have updated all existing Secrets to use the new key and have made a secure backup of the